usepat/pico-blackMagic-flashTool/README.md

 NOTE: If script could not be executed, check PS execution policy:

-i) Run Powershell as Administrator
+i) Run Powershell as Administrator in the folder, where the script is located.
+That way you don't need to browse through folders in the command line.

+You can achieve that by going into the respective folder in the windows file explorer and klick File(Datei)/Open Windows Powershell (Windows Powershell öffnen)/Open WIndows Powershell as Administrator (Windows Powershell als Admin öffnen)

-ii) run: `Set-ExecutionPolicy -ExecutionPolicy Bypass` -> and confirm with yes
+ii) run the following command in Powershell: `Set-ExecutionPolicy -ExecutionPolicy Bypass` -> and confirm with yes

 iii) now try to run the script again